Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Limitation and Future Work

 \section{Limitation and Future Work}

-Although OS-QNet/AC-OSELM is a small-scale model, it is considered to be able to appropriately estimate compression ratios for less complex data.
-However, for complex data such as those cannot be handled by CS, it may not be able to learn appropriately.
-In such cases, it is necessary to use a larger-scale model such as deep reinforcement learning for the compressed ratio estimation.
-In learning, data recovering to calculate $E(c)$ was computational bottleneck as shown in Table~\ref{tab:time}.
-Xu et al. proposed a fast compressed sensing recovery method using a generative model based on deep learning\cite{fast_cs_recovery}.
-Our future work is to realize these models on a small-scale and efficiently approximate $E(c)$ at the edge.
+Although OS-QNet/AC-OSELM are small-scale models, they are capable of appropriately estimating compression ratios for less complex data.
+However, they may be unable to appropriately learn complex data, for e.g., those that cannot be handled by CS.
+In such cases, it is necessary to use a large-scale model such as DRL for the compressed ratio estimation.
+In learning, recovering data to calculate $E(c)$ is a computational bottleneck, as shown in Table~\ref{tab:time}.
+Xu et al. proposed a fast CS recovery method using a generative model based on deep learning\cite{fast_cs_recovery}.
+Our future work is to realize these models on a small scale and efficiently approximate $E(c)$ at the edge.